IBM/migrate-app-to-openshift-using-ta/README.md

 ## 6. Download your migration bundle

-Select `Migration plan` for the Application you wish to migrate.
+Select `View migration plan` for the Application you wish to migrate.

 ![add_dependencies](doc/source/images/plan.png)